SoheilaSamiee/BERT-multilabel-patent-classification/README.md

 ```
 (Jupyter notebook version is also available: codes/data_preproc.ipynb)

 Because of size limitation of repo, the based pre-trained Bert is not uploaded here.
-You need to download the BERT model (uncased_L-12_H-768_A-12) for pytorch inadvance, and put in "/train_models/bert" folder before running the model.
+You need to download the BERT model (uncased_L-12_H-768_A-12: pytorch_model.bin) for pytorch inadvance, and put in "/train_models/bert" folder before running the model.

 Trained Models
 -----------